pantheon-systems/documentation/source/_docs/composer.md

 ## Dependencies
 Composer encourages a mental model where code not written specifically for a given project is a dependency.
 Only files unique to the project are tracked as part of the project's main source repository, also referred to as the canonical site repository.
 Dependencies for WordPress and Drupal include core, plugins, contrib modules, themes, and libraries.
 A single dependency, such as a theme, is referred to as a package.

-### Drupal and WordPress Package Repositories
 By default, Composer can only see packages listed on [The PHP Package Repository](https://packagist.org/) which do not include Drupal or WordPress packages.
 Additional repositories must be configured for Composer to use packages not found in the default repository.
-Each framework provides it's own respective package repository so dependencies can be managed by Composer:
+Each framework provides it's own respective package repository so dependencies can be managed with Composer:

 - WordPress: [https://wpackagist.org](https://wpackagist.org)
 - Drupal 8: [https://packages.drupal.org/8](https://packages.drupal.org/8)
 - Drupal 7: [https://packages.drupal.org/7](https://packages.drupal.org/7)

-Site's created from Pantheon's example repositories will include the appropriate package repository within the `composer.json` file.
+Site's created from Pantheon's example repositories already include the appropriate package repository within the `composer.json` file.

 ## Nested Docroot
 The docroot is the directory from which your site is served.
 Without Composer, Pantheon defaults the docroot to the root directory of the site's codebase.
-In order to require core as a project dependency, a recommended best practice for Composer managed sites, it must be installed in a subdirectory like `web`.
+In order to require core as a project dependency, a recommended best practice for Composer managed sites, it must be installed in a subdirectory such as `web`.

 This is possible on Pantheon by specifying `web_docroot: true` in `pantheon.yml` file.
 For details, see [Serving Sites from the Web Subdirectory](/docs/nested-docroot/).

-Here's a

-## GitHub Pull Requests
-Use GitHub and Circle CI with Composer to implement a collaborative, team-based Continuous Integration workflow using pull requests for a site on Pantheon.
+## Source and Artifact Workflow
 <div class="flex-panel-group">
   <div class="flex-panel-item">
     <div class="flex-panel-body">